 - Air source heat pumps qualify for discounts up to $2,000 for systems that have a SEER rating of 16 or greater or SEER2 of 15.2 or greater.

 - Mini-split heat pumps qualify for discounts up to $1,350 for systems with a SEER rating of 17 or above and 9.5 HSPF or 16.1 SEER2 and 9 HSPF2 ratings.

 And, those savings have been especially welcome over the last dozen months: ComEd noted a three-percent increase in residential use in 2020.
 That was due in large part to people being home more because of the pandemic.

 But, that uptick was accompanied by a 4.9-percent decrease in system usage across the board.

 “ComEd’s average residential customers’ bills will be lower this year than they were in 2008, in part because these successful energy efficiency programs have helped them use less energy,” said Boettechia.

-You can apply online for the offers or mail in a copy of the application.
+You can apply online for the offers, and many of them are provided through a certified HVAC contractor at the time of service- be sure to ask your contractor about these discounts!
 To qualify, you must have the unit installed by a qualified service provider.
 We’ll get into that a little later.

 Meanwhile, the models you choose have to meet specific efficiency requirements.
 You’ll notice “HSPF” and “SEER” next to the models.

-Seasonal Energy Efficiency Ratio, or SEER, measures how much energy your HVAC unit uses to provide air conditioning.
+Seasonal Energy Efficiency Ratio, or SEER, (now SEER2) measures how much energy your HVAC unit uses to provide air conditioning.